Albert DeSalvo: Imprisonment and death

 DeSalvo was sentenced to life in prison in 1967.
 In February of that year, he escaped with two fellow inmates from Bridgewater State Hospital, triggering a full-scale manhunt.
 A note was found on his bunk addressed to the superintendent.
 In it, DeSalvo stated he had escaped to focus attention on the conditions in the hospital and his own situation.
 Three days later, DeSalvo contacted his lawyer to turn himself in.
-His lawyer then sent the police to re-arrest him in Lynn, Massachusetts.
+His lawyer then sent police to re-arrest him in Lynn, Massachusetts.
 Following the escape, DeSalvo was transferred to the maximum security prison known at the time as Walpole, where he later recanted his Strangler confessions.

 On November 25, 1973, DeSalvo was found stabbed to death in the prison infirmary.
 Robert Wilson, who was associated with the Winter Hill Gang, was tried for DeSalvo's murder, but the trial ended in a hung jury.
 Bailey later stated that DeSalvo was killed for selling amphetamines in the prison for less than the inmate-enforced syndicate price.

 DeSalvo's papers are housed in the Lloyd Sealy Library Special Collections at John Jay College of Criminal Justice in New York City.
 These papers include his correspondence, mainly with the members of the Bailey family, and gifts sent to the Baileys of jewelry and leatherwork crafted by DeSalvo while in prison.